dockstore/dockstore-documentation/docs/getting-started/migrating-workflows-to-github-apps.rst

 .. image:: /assets/images/docs/workflow-information-after-migration.png

 It now lists the mode as ``DOCKSTORE_YML`` instead of ``FULL`` and information about paths is no longer included.
 You are also no longer able to refresh or restub the workflow any more.
+Since you can't refresh the entire workflow anymore, **new** versions from GitHub (releases/branches) that you want to add to Dockstore must have a ``DOCKSTORE_YML``.
-However, you can still refresh versions/branches you haven't converted by going to the Versions tab, clicking Actions, and selecting Refresh Version.
+However, you can still refresh already existing versions/branches on Dockstore that you haven't converted by going to the Versions tab, clicking Actions, and selecting Refresh Version.

 Troubleshooting Tips